-PROGRAM MBA-S hipping and Logistics manag gement Course Code : Course Name : L Т Р С CDOEMB105D ACCOUNTING AND FINAN CIAL MANAGEMENT 2 2 0 4 Year and Semester I (I Sem (I Semester) Course category Core Core Course Objective To kr To r capital To le To gain the basic concepts of financial accounting To know the process of cost analysis To provide in-depth knowledge about financing and investment decisions and cost of capital To learn the importance of working capital management To learn the recent trends in accounting and financial management.
-Course Outcome cessful completion of the cour U Ū. СО Course Outco ome BTL CO1 Identify the appropriate Fin situation nancial accou nting concept for the busines ^{SS} K3 CO2 Identify and examine the cost accounting co ncepts K3 CO3 Explain the importance of fina ance and capit al budgeting an d cost of capital K2 CO4 CO4 Examine the requirements of working capital management CO5 Explain the recent trends in accounting and financial management CO6 CO6 Apply the ways and means of managing the financial resource for an organization
+PROGRAM MBA-S hipping and Logistics manag gement Course Code : Course Name : L Т Р С CDOEMB105D UNTING AND FINAN CIAL MANAGEMENT 2 2 0 4 Year and Semester I (I Sen nester) Course category Core Course Objective To ki To p capital To le now the process of cost analy provide in-depth knowledge arn the importance of working n the basic concepts of financial accounting ow the process of cost analysis ovide in-depth knowledge about financing and investment decisions and cost rn the importance of working capital management rn the recent trends in accounting and financial management.
+Course Outcome cessful completion of the cour Ū. СО Course Outco ome BTL CO1 Identify the appropriate Fin situation nancial accou nting concept for the busines SS K3 CO2 Identify and examine the cost accounting co ncepts K3 CO3 Explain the importance of fina ance and capit al budgeting an d cost of capital K2 CO4 Examine the requirements of Examine the requirements of working capital management K4 CO5 Explain the recent trends in ad Explain the recent trends in accounting and financial management K2 CO6 Apply the ways and means organization s of managing g the financial l resource for a in K3